andrzejlisek/TextPaint/Readme.md

 * **CipherAlphabet** \- Full cipher alphabet provided as text\.
 It should be consists of standard characters\.
 Only characters existing in the alphabet can be ciphered and used i password\.
 The character order is important\.
 * **CipherPassword** \- Password used instead of manually input at every save or every load file\.

+## Other settings

+The parameters described above are not the all available parameters\.
+The other parameters are related to ANSI interpreter and work modes other than 0\.
+These parameters are described in **Readme\_ANSI\.md** file\.

-## Console encoding
+## Character encodings

-Console uses some endoding for input and output charaters\.
+Console and files uses some encoding for input and output charaters\.
 You can input codepage or encoding name\.
 If value consists of digits only, it will be treated as codepage number, otherwise, it will be threated as encoding name\.
 If you not set or set incorrect name, the system default encoding will be used\.

 The most common encodings: